Kia Pride

 The Kia Pride is a subcompact car sold by the South Korean automobile manufacturer Kia Motors between March 1987 and January 2000, and again since September 2011.
 Between April 2005 and September 2011 the Kia New Pride had been sold.

 Original models derived from the Ford Festiva and sold in South Korea and some export markets.
 Between 2005 and 2011, the New Pride was the South Korean market name for the Kia Rio JB sold in export markets.
 The Pride sold from 2011 to 2017 is also based on the Rio—this time the UB series.
+Various versions of the Pride family, including sedan, hatchback, liftback, station wagon and pickup, were produced in Iran between 1992 and 2020.
+Most variants have been halted, with Saipa 151 (pickup version) being the last variant still in production.